PieceMaker/rminions/README.md

 errors to be diverted to a different queue.
 If `errorQueue` is not defined, then errors will be returned to `resultsQueue`.

-### `parameters`
+### Parameters

-To allow minion workers to be accessed from languages other than R, they can run to accept parameters in two formats:
+To allow minion workers to be accessed from languages other than R, they can accept parameters in two formats:
 R lists and JSON.
 Currently a worker can accept one or the other, not both.
 This choice is made by setting the `useJSON` flag at worker startup.